paulober/MicroPico/README.md

 - Switch between auto-completion and IntelliSense for MicroPython ports `RPi Pico`, `RPi Pico (W)` and `ESP32` (requires pip installed an in PATH)
 - Device Manager UI for managing wifi connection and installing mip packages (only on `Pico W`; experimental)
 - `ESP32-WROOM-32`, `ESP32-C3`, `ESP32-S3`, `ESP32-S3-Pico` and `Teensy 4.0` support (experimental)
+- Works with any MicroPython board: pick its serial port with `MicroPico: Switch Board` if it isn't detected automatically
+- Available in English, German, Spanish and Italian (follows the VS Code display language)

 ![Preview](images/preview.gif)